 Asset Retirement Obligation

-An asset retirement obligation (ARO) is a liability associated with the eventual retirement of a fixed asset, such as a legal requirement to return a site to its previous condition.
+An asset retirement obligation (ARO) is a liability associated with the eventual retirement of a fixed asset.
+The liability is commonly a legal requirement to return a site to its previous condition.
 A business should recognize the fair value of an ARO when it incurs the liability and if it can make a reasonable estimate of the fair value of the ARO.
-If a fair value is not initially obtainable, then recognize the ARO at a later date, when the fair value becomes available.
-If a company acquires a fixed asset to which an ARO is attached, then recognize a liability for the ARO as of the fixed asset acquisition date.
+If a fair value is not initially obtainable, recognize the ARO at a later date, when the fair value becomes available.
+If a company acquires a fixed asset to which an ARO is attached, recognize a liability for the ARO as of the fixed asset acquisition date.
 Recognizing this liability as soon as possible gives the readers of a company's financial statements a better grasp of the true state of its obligations, especially since ARO liabilities can be quite large.

 Initial Accounting for an Asset Retirement Obligation

 In most cases, the only way to determine the fair value of an ARO is to use an expected present value technique, where the probabilities of several possible outcomes are used.
-When constructing an expected present value of future cash flows, you should incorporate the following points into the calculation:
+When constructing an expected present value of future cash flows, incorporate the following points into the calculation: